Adromischus caryophyllaceus (Burm.f.) Lem.

 Cotyledon caryophyllacea (basionym), Adromischus bolusii, Adromischus grandiflorus, Adromischus jasminiflorus, Cotyledon bolusii, Cotyledon jasminiflora

-Adromischus caryophyllaceus is a perennial, multi-stemmed succulent plant, growing up to 14 inches (35 cm) when in flower.
+Adromischus caryophyllaceus is a multi-stemmed, succulent perennial, growing up to 14 inches (35 cm) tall when in flower.
 Its branches may be erect or decumbent.
-The leaves are succulent, pale blue-green or grey-green to yellow-green, up to 1.2 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
+The leaves are pale blue-green or grey-green to yellow-green, up to 1.2 inches (3.5 cm) long and up to 0.8 inch (2 cm) wide.
 Maroon coloring is often found close to the upper parts of leaf margins.
-The tubular flowers of up to 0.8 inch (2 cm) in length open into five-lobed corollas.
+The tubular flowers are up to 0.8 inch (2 cm) long and open into 5-lobed corollas.
 The corolla has bright pink or purple lines down the center of each lobe into the throat.

 How to Grow and Care

 Many species are easy to grow in any free-draining, gritty compost.
 Their compact habit allows a collection to be maintained in a small space and they grow well on any sunny window ledge or the top shelf of the greenhouse.
 Water mostly from spring to fall and let them dry out between waterings.
 Adromischus tolerates cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
 Mealybugs and vine weevils can be discouraged with a systemic insecticide.